Hasina-Mohamed/Hasina-Mohamed/README.md

 - 💼 Working on new projects to showcase in my developer portfolio
 - 📱 Exploring mobile app development with Flutter
+- 🎓 Currently pursuing a Master's in Data Science
-- 🧠 Experienced with the MERN stack — happy to discuss it!
+- 🧠 Comfortable with the MERN stack — happy to discuss it!
 - 📧 Reach me: hasiinamohamed01@gmail.com
-- ✨ Fun fact: I find joy in debugging — turning problems into clean, working code!
+- ✨ Fun fact: I find joy in debugging — turning problems into clean, working code! code!

 ---